mittulmandhan/java-interview-prep/38 finally block/README.md

 * There can be only one finally block for a try block.
 * Finally cannot exist without try block.
 * Finally block can exist when there is no catch block.
-* Finally block exists it will always be executed no matter what(wether exception occur or not).
+* Finally block will always be executed no matter what(wether exception occur or not).
 * Finally block consists of a code that frees the resources.
 * Finally block can contain a try-catch i.e. called inner try-catch.
 * Syntax: